-NOTE D- COMMITMENTS
+NOTE D-COMMITMENTS

-Operating lease
+Operating leases

-The Organization had a two-year lease agreement for an office space in Evanston, Illinois that expired in September 30, 2019.
+The Organization had a two-year lease agreement for an office space in Evanston, Illinois that expired on September 30, 2019.
 During fiscal year ended June 30, 2020, the Organization moved into a new space and signed a 10-year lease expiring on September 30, 2029.
 Monthly rental invoices under the new lease agreement will include amounts for real estate taxes and maintenance.
 The Organization records rent on a straight-line basis, which does not necessarily equal the amounts of rent payments made to the lessor.

-Lease expense for the year ended June 30, 2020 and 2019, was \$33,574 and \$28,457, respectively.
-Future minimum rental payments required under the lease expiring on September 30, 2029, are as follows:
+Lease expense for the years ended June 30, 2021 and 2020, was \$30,898 and \$33,574, respectively.
+Future minimum rental payments required under the lease expiring in fiscal year ending 2029, are as follows: